PiBrewing/craftbeerpi4-documentation/master/recommended-hardware.md

 The second option is the installation of a display that is connected to the [DSI](https://de.wikipedia.org/wiki/Display\_Serial\_Interface)interface of the raspberry.
 There are several displays available.
 The original raspberry display has only 7" with a touch screen included but is working pretty reliable if you use also the multiple dashboard function.

+{% hint style="info" %}
+If you need to rotate your screen for instance by 90 or 180°, you can configure the display via the control center function Under the Main Menu / Preferences / Control Center / Screens.

+You can also set the correct touchscreen device in this menu
+{% endhint %}

 ## CBPI Extension board

 It will be easier to set up your brewery if you use a CBPI extension board.